maso-soup/maso-soup.github.io/README.md

 Ada is the Native Token of the Cardano blockchain, the base transaction unit.

 Projects building on Cardano can/have created myriad of other Tokens for different use cases.
 These tokens reside on the base ledger like ada, in contrast to other blockchains which need smart contracts to accomplish the same functionality.
 This also increases security guarantees.

+For a more in depth explanation check out the Cardano Foundation [website](cardano.org).

 ## How to Buy